What Employers Need to Know About New Mexico’s Domestic Abuse Leave

 It is imperative, and required by the Act, that the employer keep confidential the employee’s use of domestic abuse leave.
 This includes keeping confidential the verification information, the fact that the employee or employee’s family member was involved in domestic abuse, that the employee asked for domestic abuse leave, and that the employer granted the domestic abuse leave.
 Exceptions to the confidentiality requirement include employee consent, court order, or as otherwise required by the law.

-Finally, an employer should be mindful of other relevant laws when an employee is a survivor of domestic abuse.
+An employer should be mindful of other relevant laws when an employee is a survivor of domestic abuse.
 For example, treating a female survivor of domestic abuse differently from a similarly situated employee could result in a discrimination claim.
 Likewise, failing to recognize disabilities that have arisen as a result of the domestic abuse could be a violation of the Americans with Disabilities Act.
-And, while an employee may be using domestic abuse leave for the legal issues surrounding the domestic abuse, the employee may also be eligible for leave under the Family and Medical Leave Act (“FMLA) if he or she suffered from physical or mental injuries as a result of the domestic abuse.
+And, while an employee may be using domestic abuse leave for the legal issues surrounding the domestic abuse, the employee may also be eligible for leave under the Family and Medical Leave Act if he or she suffered from physical or mental injuries as a result of the domestic abuse.